 The Offered Bonds, when issued, will be registered in the name of Cede & Co., as holder of the Offered Bonds and nominee of The Depository Trust Company, New York, New York.
 One fully registered bond equal to the principal amount of the Offered Bonds of each maturity, as applicable, will be registered in the name of Cede & Co.
-Individual purchases of Offered Bonds will not receive physical delivery of bond certificates representing their interest in the Offered Bonds, except as described herein.
+Individual purchases of Offered Bonds will be made in book-entry form only, and beneficial owners of the Offered Bonds will not receive physical delivery of bond certificates representing their interest in the Offered Bonds, except as described herein.
 Upon receipt of payments of principal and interest, DTC is to remit such payments to the DTC participants for subsequent disbursement to the beneficial owners of the Offered Bonds.
 Payments of principal of and interest on the Offered Bonds will be made directly to DTC or its nominee, Cede & Co., by the Paying Agent, so long as DTC or Cede & Co. is the sole registered owner.
-Disbursement of such payments to DTC participants is the responsibility of the DTC participants to the beneficial owners of the Offered Bonds is the responsibility of the DTC participants and the indirect participants, as more fully described herein.
+Disbursement of such payments to DTC participants is the responsibility of DTC, and disbursement of such payments to the beneficial owners of the Offered Bonds is the responsibility of the DTC participants, as more fully described herein.